For most people looking to buy or build a home, there is a lot of confusion on where & how to start researching home finance.

 There are also concessions for homes priced between $430,001 to $530,000

-Keystart is another government initiative designed to make home ownership affordable for those who don’t meet the criteria for home ownership with traditional lenders.
+Keystart is another government initiative designed to make home ownership affordable for those who don’t meet the criteria for home ownership with traditional lenders (most commonly banks).

 For homebuyers that qualify for assistance, Keystart offers home loans from as little as 2% deposit with no lenders mortgage insurance.

-For more information on the low deposit home loan initiative visit Keystart.
+For more information on the low deposit home loan initiative visit our Keystart information page.